cereskou/agentserver/README.md

 # agentserver
 S3 transfer(download) in multi-nodes.
-It's so fast in multi-mode.
+It's a fast way to download file from S3 to local.

 ## Single mode
 ### How to use